gabrielemariotti/cardslib/doc/EXPAND.md

 # Cards Library: Expand

-Create a base `CardExpand` is pretty simple.
+Creating a base `CardExpand` is pretty simple.

 ``` java
         //This provide a simple (and useless) expand area